michellephung/fauxton-viz-guide-2/readme.md

   - ~~[BUG]Answers page, need to be able to scroll page when mouse is in the middle area column~~
   - ~~[BUG]Using Fauxton page, need to highlight/ the submenus in nav when you scroll/ click~~
   - [BUG]Using Fauxton page, scrolls forever
+  - [BUG]Using Fauxton page, middle navigation (toc) broken after you scroll on it a bit, then leave & return to 'Using Fauxton' section
   - Add left/right arrow
   - Add animations!!!